ayaka14732/tpu-starter/README.md

 Even if a TPU device has 8 cores and the first process only utilizes the first core, the other processes will not be able to utilize the rest of the cores.

 ### 6.7.
-There is no equivalent for `nvidia-smi`
+There is no TPU counterpart of `nvidia-smi`

 See [google/jax#9756](https://github.com/google/jax/discussions/9756).

 ## 7. Community

 As of 23 Feb 2022, there is no official chat group for Cloud TPUs.
 You can join my chat group [@cloudtpu](https://t.me/cloudtpu) on Telegram.
+[Shawn's Discord server](https://github.com/shawwn/tpunicorn#contact) also has a channel for TPU.